stealthmachines/Float4096/README.md

+# The full of this project is in ALPHA.
+Use at your own risk!!

 # Float4096

 A high-precision floating-point arithmetic library using native base4096 representation, optimized for Golden Recursive Algebra (GRA) and field-theoretic computations in `cosmo_fit.py`.